-As we had discussed, the new Google API has been designed for maximum productivity.
+This new Google Ads API has been designed for maximum productivity.
 It allows businesses and brands across industries to tap into their unrealized potential that could otherwise be impossible with Google Ads UI alone.

 The main visible form of productivity features in the API is the Google Ads Query Language and its builder, optimization & recommendations, performance max campaigns, among other new features that save a lot of production time and resources.

 Think about the business intelligence tools that help you analyze your business data to provide the best recommendations for improving your marketing campaign performance.
-Think about our own amazing products, like the Dataslayer para Google Data Studio—all provide immense value to our users because of API services like the Google Ads API.
+Think about our own amazing products, like the Dataslayer para Google Data Studio—all provide immense value to our users because of the APIs.